Let’s look at some highlights of human language—enough to get you started on a deeper study.

 Exactly what counts as a word is kind of hard to pin down, and varies between languages.
 It’s typically understood to be a unit of meaning that can stand alone in an utterance.
 There’s a lot of variation among languages, especially in the orthographic representations—think of agglutinative languages like Finnish, Hungarian, Turkish, Japanese, Swahili, Korean, Quecha, and Tamil.

-Morphology: How words (tokens) are made up of smaller pieces
+Morphology: How words are made up of smaller pieces (called morphemes)

 Syntax: How words are structured to form phrases and sentences